-(1) Press the Menu, Black Start (Mono Start), Menu, and Black Start (Mono Start) keys in this order.

-The "MAINTENANCE 10" appears on the LCD.

-TIP: For models with numerical keypad, you may press the Menu, Black Start (Mono Start), and 0 keys instead in the same way as conventional models.
-Then pressing 1 and 0 keys, for example, calls up the setting screen for Function code 10.

-(2) To access function code 10, press the OK key.
+- (1) Press the Menu, Black Start (Mono Start), and Menu keys in this order.
+TIP: For models with numerical keypad, you may press the Menu, Black Start (Mono Start), and 0 keys instead in the same way as conventional models. - (2) When the machine shows "0 ■■ MAINTENANCE ■" on the LCD, indicating that the machine is ready to accept a function code number, enter a desired user-accessible code. - (3) To make the machine return to standby, press the Stop/Exit key.

-To access any other function code, call up the desired code using the \triangle and ∇ keys or numerical keys.

-Then press the OK key.

-For function code 10, access the desired firmware switch according to the operating procedure described in Appendix 4.

-(3) To make the machine return to standby, press the Stop/Exit key.
 When each of the user-accessible functions is completed, the machine automatically returns to standby.